-- B. Confidentiality means that information shared by an individual with designated confidential campus or community professionals cannot be revealed to any other individual without express permission of the disclosing individual.
+Confidentiality means that information shared by an individual with designated confidential campus or community professionals cannot be revealed to any other individual without express permission of the disclosing individual.
 Those campus and community professionals include medical providers, mental health providers, religious / pastoral counselors, and the violence prevention advocate, all of whom have legally protected confidentiality.
 These individuals are prohibited from breaking confidentiality unless there is an imminent threat of harm to self or others or the disclosure is otherwise legally permitted or required.
+Non-identifying, aggregate data may be shared for statistical purposes consistent with the Clery Act.

+V. Limitations to Confidentiality

-Non-identifying, aggregate data may be shared for statistical purposes consistent with the Clery Act. - 1.
-Limitations to Confidentiality.
-University employees designated as "responsible employees" are required to share a report of prohibited conduct with the Title IX coordinator or deputy Title IX coordinator.
+University employees designated as "mandatory reporters" are required to share a report of prohibited conduct with the Title IX Coordinator or deputy Title IX Coordinator.
 (See Section XIII below for full discussion of reporting requirements).
-The Title IX coordinator, in consultation with the Title IX assessment team (as necessary), will conduct an initial assessment of the conduct, the reporting party's desired course of action, and the necessity for any supportive measures or services to protect the safety of the reporting party and/or the community.
-The goal is to eliminate any hostile environment.
+The Title IX Coordinator, in consultation with the Title IX assessment team (as necessary), will conduct an initial evaluation of the conduct, the Complainant's desired course of action, and the necessity for any supportive measures or services to protect the safety of the Complainant and/or the community.
+The goal is to eliminate and deter any sex discrimination, sex-based harassment, and/or retaliation.

 If a report of misconduct discloses a serious or immediate threat to the campus community, the University will issue a timely notification to the community to protect the health or safety of the community.
-The timely notification will not include any identifying information about the reporting party.
+The timely notification will not include any identifying information about the Complainant.
 The University may also share non-identifying information about reports received in aggregate form, including data about outcomes and sanctions.
-At no time will the University release the name of the reporting party to the general public without the express consent of the reporting party or as otherwise permitted or required by law.
+At no time will the University release the name of the Complainant to the general public without the express consent of the Complainant or as otherwise permitted or required by law.